 To put it in a context you need to know that I have lived for the last 8 years in Mexico, a country that has always been labeled as super dangerous especially by the US tabloids and where I have always felt safe and secured.
 Therefore I never believe 100% of what I read in the news about safety in a country.
 I always go directly to the sources.

 In this case, I just want to have an idea of what people say and read safety statistics and I found this post about the safest countries in Latin America by a fellow blogger very interesting.

 #4 Backpacking South America packing list

-Although I am not a hardcore backpacker, nor I want to be, and I will explain why on a different post, I love to hike and sleep in the mountains in a million stars “hotel”.
+Although I am not a hardcore backpacker, nor I want to be, I love to hike and sleep in the mountains in a million stars “hotel”.
 I did it a couple of times, one hiking Mt Kilimanjaro and the other one to Machu Picchu only and one of the reasons I can’t wait to get to South America is to be able to do it again.
 But we need a Backpacking list to make sure I have everything before getting there, especially to Chile which I know to be super expensive.
 I will write about my Backpacking South America packing list in a different post.
 So stay tuned.

 #5 Compulsory Vaccines

 God forbids!
 I am totally against vaccines and I really need to find out which country has vaccination as a necessary requirement to enter.
 I don’ t really want to put any poison in my body, so I am looking around but I am not really finding anything certain.
 I know that the Yellow fever is the most requested, but I am not sure if compulsory.
 I will check it out and will definitely share the information as soon as I find some reliable source.